 DNP Program Advantages at NMC

-- Online coursework with on-campus orientation and two, three-day summer sessions at the end of the first and second years of the program
+- Online coursework with on-campus orientation and additional three-day summer intensives.

 - Courses are divided into 5-week blocks, with some courses comprised of one, two or three blocks

 - Elective courses in rural health, education and community health planning